openmanuscript/openmanuscript/rougue/readme.md

   final device.
 Don't obsess too long about it, though, as you can always take these parts and put them into a new, cooler case.
 In fact, you might say that that's kind of the point of this whole thing.
-- Miscellaneous USB cables that connect the battery to the `pi`.
-These will vary, depending upon your case, but I found the essential bit is the on/off switch.
-Here's what I ended up using:
-    - USB micro cable, to connect the battery to the switch (see below).
-    - [USB on/off switch](https://www.amazon.com/gp/product/B07CTHKXDW/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).
-This keeps the battery from draining, even after you've shut down the `pi`.
-    - [USB right angle adapter](https://www.amazon.com/gp/product/B01C6031MA/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) You may not need them, but for my arrangement of parts in the cigar box, I needed these.
-Take a look at how I use two of these, to provice access to the USB connector on the `pi` board, while still jamming it up against the battery.
 - Double stick tape and velcro.
 This holds things together well enough to keep everything in place, but it can be repositioned if you need to change things.
 I ended up using velcro to keep the battery in place, because it's the one thing you need the most access to.
 - Small bit of lighting chain, and two screws to keep the lid in place.
 You may not need this, if your cigar box has some nifty hinges that stay open.
 - Tools.
 All I needed was an x-acto knife to cut the double sided tape, and the cardboard cover.